-- 1. The programme core of 11 credits, - 2.
-A track core of four courses, - 3.
-Specialisation courses worth an amount of credits required to obtain the minimum of the sum of 49 credits in combination with the track core, - 4.
-If required, homologation courses, of which a maximum of 10 credits may be included in the IEP. - 5.
-A thesis project worth 45 credits, - 6.
-If the total number of credits under 1 to 4 is lower than 120 credits the IEP should be completed with free electives to a minimum of 120 credits,
+- The programme core of 11 credits, - 2.
+A track core of four courses, - 3 Specialisation courses worth an amount of credits required to obtain the minimum of the sum of 49 credits in combination with the track core. - If required, homologation courses, of which a maximum of 10 credits may be included in the IEP, 4. - A thesis project worth 45 credits, - If the total number of credits under 1 to 4 is lower than 120 credits the IEP should be completed with free electives to a minimum of 120 credits.

-1. The compulsory core courses are:
+The compulsory core courses are:

 Code Name EC

 EE4C01 Profile Orientation and Academic Skills 3

 EE4C02 System Engineering 3

-At least one further core course is chosen from the following list:
+At least one fu rther core course is chosen from the following list:

 Code Name EC

 EE4C03 Statistical Digital Signal Processing and Modeling 5

 EE4C04 Control Theory 5

 EE4C05 Electromagnetics 5

 EE4C06 Networking 5

 EE4C07 Advanced Computing Systems 5

 EE4C08 Measurement and Instrumentation 5

 EE4C09 Structured Electronic Design 5

-2. Four track core courses are chosen from the following list:
+Four track core Four track core courses are chosen from the following list:

-Name EC
+Code Name EC

-Modern Computer Architectures 5
+ET4074 Modern Computer Architectures 5

-Compiler Construction 5
+IN4303 Compiler Construction 5

-Methods and Algorithms for System Design 5
+ET4054 Methods and Algorithms for System Design 5

-Computer Arithmetic 5
+ET4170 Computer Arithmetic 5

-Processor Design Project 5
+ET4171 Processor Design Project 5

-Modern Computer Architectures Compiler Construction Methods and Algorithms for System Design Computer Arithmetic
+IN4049TU Introduction to high performance computing 6

-- 3. A list of suggested specialisation courses and specialisation profiles can be obtained from the master coordinator.
+- A list of suggested specialisation courses and specialisation profiles can be obtained from the master coordinator.
 The list may contain non-CE courses but will then restrict the number of them that can be chosen in the specialization space.
 For courses that are not on this list, a motivated request to follow that course can be submitted to the board of examiners for approval.
 Additional core and track core courses can always be taken as specialization course. - 4.
-A thesis project (ET4300) worth 45 credits. - 5.
-If a student does not have all the prior knowledge and skills required for the Master's degree in Electrical Engineering, he or she may include in the free elective space courses worth at most 10 credits at Bachelor's level to obtain these.
-For subjects that are not explicitly indicated as homologation for the track approval by the Board of Examiners is required. - A thesis project (ET4300) worth 45 credits18.
+A thesis project (ET4300) worth 45 credits. - If a student does not have all the prior knowledge and skills required for the Master's degree in Electrical Engineering, he or she may include in the free elective space courses worth at most 10 credits at Bachelor's level to obtain these.
+For subjects that are not explicitly indicated as homologation for the track approval by the Board of Examiners is required. - A thesis project (ET4300) worth 45 credits24.

-18 See part 3 Transitional regulations for exceptions for older cohorts.
+24 See part 3 Transitional regulations for exceptions for older cohorts.

 7. The free elective space may be used for courses, an internship or an extra project.
 If desired, the internship or the extra project can be used as a preparation for the thesis project.
 If so, there should be a clear separation between activities within the internship or extra project and within the thesis project.
 The assessment will take place by means of a report at the end of the internship or extra project, such that the thesis project can be clearly evaluated in isolation.
-Students who have had 30 credits or more worth of work experience in their prior education, may not include the internship in their IEP19.
+Students who have had 30 credits or more worth of work experience in their prior education, may not include the internship in their IEP25.